propelorm/Propel2/documentation/documentation/08-logging.markdown

 You can also disable the debug mode at runtime, by calling `PropelPDO::useDebug(false)`.
 Using this method, you can choose to enable the debug mode for only one particular query, or for all queries.

-Alternatively, you can ask Propel to always enable the debug mode for a particular connection by using the `DebugPDO` class instead of the default `PropelPDO` class.
+Alternatively, you can ask Propel to always enable the debug mode for a particular connection by using the `Propel\Runtime\Connection\DebugPDO` class instead of the default `ConnectionWrapper` class.
 This is accomplished in the `runtime-conf.xml` file, in the `<classname>` tag of a given datasource connection (see the [runtime configuration reference]() for more details).

 {% highlight xml %}
 <?xml version="1.0"?>